Backpropagation in hyperbolic chaos via adjoint shadowing: Adjoint shadowing for discrete-time

-When $u\ll M$, it is more likely that $X$ and $d\Phi$ are not particularly aligned with unstable subspaces $V^u$ and $V^{*u}$; moreover, if the system has fast decay of correlation, then the shadowing contribution can be a good approximation of the entire linear response \cite{Ruesha}.
-Hence, by (a), $\cS$ expresses the perhaps most significant part of the linear response.
-However, when the unstable contribution is large, or when better accuracy is desired, for example near design optimal, we need to further compute the unstable contribution \cite{RepolhoCagliari2021,Lasagna2019,BloniganPhdThesis}.
+When $u\ll M$, it is likely that the unstable projection tends to be small, so the unstable part of the perturbation tends to be small; moreover, if the system has fast decay of correlation, then $UC$ tends to be small, and $SC$ can be a good approximation of the entire linear response \cite{Ruesha}, which can be expressed by $\cS$.
+However, we must notice that this estimation is based on statistical assumptions which are not universal, and we can construct many examples which violate these assumptions.
+This estimation is mainly an explanation and expectation of what we observe in practice, for example in \cite{Ni_CLV_cylinder}.
+The morale is that, when $u\ll M$, we should notice that we can perhaps already get something useful with a simple extension of the numerical tools we already have.
+When the unstable contribution is large, or when better accuracy is desired, for example near design optimal, we need to further compute the unstable contribution \cite{RepolhoCagliari2021,Lasagna2019,BloniganPhdThesis}.

 Because the `split-propagate' scheme in (b) also appears in the expansion formula of $UC$, the adjoint shadowing lemma is also important for computing the unstable contribution.
 Our work on shadowing will not be wasted if we later want a precise algorithm for the entire linear response.
 More specifically,